-But other works do not find significant problems in the initiation and maintenance of breastfeeding due to epidural anesthesia in delivery or caesarean (Mahomed 2019, Xu 2019, Grant 2019, Lee 2017, Mauri 2015, Shrestha 2014, Wilson 2010, Wieczorek 2010, Goma 2008, Chen 2008, Wang 2005, Chang 2005, Radzyminski 2003, Abouleish 1978).
-Some authors found shorter duration of the first breastfeeding but no delay in onset or other breastfeeding problems (Gizzo 2012).
+But other studies do not find significant problems in the initiation and maintenance of breastfeeding due to epidural anesthesia in childbirth or caesarean section (Mahomed 2019, Xu 2019, Grant 2019, Lee 2017, Mauri 2015, Shrestha 2014, Wilson 2010, Wieczorek 2010, Goma 2008, Chen 2008, Wang 2005, Chang 2005, Radzyminski 2003).

+Suggestions made at e-lactancia are done by APILAM team, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.